-Alternatives
+3. Alternatives

-Section 1502.14 of the President's Council on Environmental Quality (CEQ) regulations implementing the National Environmental Policy Act (NEPA) describes alternatives as the "heart" of the environmental impact evaluation process.
-The CEQ regulations require that the federal decision-maker perform the following tasks:
+Section 1502.14 of the Executive Office of the President's Council on Environmental Quality (CEQ) regulations implementing the National Environmental Policy Act (NEPA) requires that the federal decision-maker perform the following tasks:

-- Rigorously explore and objectively evaluate all reasonable alternatives and, for alternatives which were eliminated from detailed study, briefly discuss the reasons for the elimination; - Devote substantial treatment to each alternative considered in detail so that reviewers may evaluate their comparative merits; - Include reasonable alternatives not within the jurisdiction of the lead agency; and - Include an analysis of the "no action" alternative
+- Evaluate reasonable alternatives to the proposed action, and, for alternatives that the agency eliminated from detailed study, briefly discuss the reasons for their elimination; - Discuss each alternative considered in detail, including the proposed action, so that reviewers may evaluate their comparative merits; - Include the no action alternative; - Include appropriate mitigation measures not already included in the proposed action or alternatives; and - Limit their consideration to a reasonable number of alternatives.